 South Pacific Islander and Australian Reflections on 'Blackbirding'

 This exhibition reflects on the 19th Century ‘labour traffic’ (called ‘blackbirding’) of South Pacific Islanders by colonial powers to the plantations in Australian, Fiji, Samoa, and Peru.
 Approximately 60,000 were brought to Queensland, often by deception or force, and the death rate was about 25%.
 Many of the artworks & historical materials in this exhibition were first exhibited in Queensland (2013) and then in Fiji (2014) and Vanuatu (2015).

-The Hawke Centre exhibition will also reflect on the contributions of those Island workers to the economy and infrastructure, the experience of descendants of Island workers who stayed in this country - the Australian South Sea Islanders (ASSIs) - and the experiences of seasonal workers in Australia today.
+The exhibition will also highlight and reflect on the contributions Island workers made to the economy and infrastructure, and the experiences of descendants of Island workers stayed (Australian South Sea Islanders).
+In addition, the exhibition reflects on the experiences of descendants of Australian Aboriginals taken back to the Islands as children or wives, and the experience of seasonal workers in Australia today.

 Presented by The Bob Hawke Prime Ministerial Centre, The South Pacific Islander Community of South Australia and Helen Stacey with Dr David Bunton

 SA Refugee Week 2018 Youth Poster Awards Exhibition

 This exhibition is part of a growing visual dialogue describing multiculturalism, anti-racism and human rights, and celebrating cultural diversity.
 Students from primary to tertiary level have created posters that celebrate the UN International Refugee Convention by communicating how refugees are welcomed, become part of, and contribute to the Australian "family".